Tower Gaps in Multicolour Ramsey Numbers

-Observe that by the second corollary the growth rate of $r_k(t;3,3)$ matches the current best lower bounds for $r_k(t;2,2)$ up to a polynomial in $t$.
+Observe that by the second corollary the growth rate of $r_k(t;3,3)$ matches the current best lower bounds for $r_k(t)$ up to a polynomial in $t$.
 The reason we have an absolute constant $c$ in the exponent is due to the use of an Erd\H{o}s-Hajnal type result on sequences (see Section~\ref{sec:indEHfam}).
-Our second stepping-up construction yields the following. \begin{theorem} Let $k,q,p \geq 3$ be such that $p \leq k!$.
-There exist $c\geq 1$ and $t_0$ such that for all $t>t_0$